 User Dashboard Addon

 [MEC_user_dashboard]

-Then, paste it into a page (preferably full height).
-You also need to select the page with the shortcode from the dropdown menu.
+Then, paste this shortcode into a page (preferably full height).
+You also need to select the page with the shortcode from the dropdown menu in the screenshot.
 If you’ve made a new page, you need to refresh it after the settings are saved.
 Then, navigate to MEC Settings > User Dashboard and choose the created page from the User Dashboard Page dropdown.

+User Dashboard Addon